parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 ### No Failover Automation

 Georedundancy with multiple clusters offers no automation within the PVC system for transitioning VMs like with single-cluster fencing and recovery.
-If a fault occurrs necessitating promotion of services to the secondary cluster, this must be completed manually by the administrator.
-In addition, once the primary site recovers, it must be handled carefully to reconverge the clusters (see below).
+If a fault occurs necessitating promotion of services to the secondary cluster, this must be completed manually by the administrator.
+In addition, once the primary site recovers, it must be handled carefully to re-converge the clusters (see below).

 ### VM Automirrors